-Private rooms may be available for medical reasons and are subject to approval by the Dean of Student Services.
+Private rooms may be available for medical reasons and are subject to approval by the Dean of Students.
 Medical reasons and the need for a private room must be substantiated with documentation from the student's physician.

 Bethany does not generally provide housing for married students.
 Housing may be available for married couples if space permits and dependent upon the college's housing needs.
-Contact the Dean of Student Services for more information.
+Contact the Dean of Students for more information.

 Care of Residence Halls/Floors